Key Takeaways

 updated_at TEXT NOT NULL DEFAULT CURRENT_TIMESTAMP

 MySQL's ON UPDATE CURRENT_TIMESTAMP is a MySQL-only extension that automatically refreshes the column on any UPDATE.
-PostgreSQL, Oracle, and SQL Server require a trigger to replicate this behaviour.
+PostgreSQL, Oracle, and SQL Server all require a trigger to replicate this behaviour.
 SQLite has no trigger-free equivalent.

 Generated (Computed) Columns